banderson623/banderson623.github.com/_posts/2013-07-21-Amanda-Law.md

 [^1]: It's too long to explain here, but I own half of that company.
 [^2]: [Wikipedia entry on Acute Lymphoblastic Leukemia](http://en.wikipedia.org/wiki/Acute_lymphoblastic_leukemia)
 [^3]: Amanda had a [caring bridge site](http://www.caringbridge.org/visit/amandalaw.) at where you can read the surreal account of her last few days.
 The [journal](http://www.caringbridge.org/visit/amandalaw/journal) is in reverse order.
+[^4]: If only I can parent a tenth as well as Bob and Becky, I will be happy.